 If a pregnant woman catches rubella, it can cause her to lose her baby or have a baby who is blind or deaf, or has trouble learning.

 The varicella vaccine helps prevent chickenpox.
-It is given to children once after they are 12 months old or to older children if they have never had chickenpox or been vaccinated.
-The varicella vaccine is given as a series of 2 shots.
+It is given to children once after they are 12 months old and again at 4- to 6 years old, or to older children if they have never had chickenpox or been vaccinated.

 The HBV vaccine helps prevent hepatitis B virus (HBV) infection, an infection of the liver that can lead to liver cancer and death.
-The vaccine is given as a series of 3 or 4 shots.
-The HBV vaccine and Hib vaccine can also be given together in the same shot.
+The vaccine is given as a series of 3 shots, with the first shot given soon after birth.